CJ-2123/kh2-exploration-bingo/README.md

 - Right clicking a square on the bingo board will mark it with a star
 - For standard bingo, click on a Row or Col or Diagonal header to popout those goals.
-- If you select "Exploration", a mini bingo board will appear below the "Generate Custom List" button.
+- If you select "Exploration", a mini bingo board will appear.
 Use it to set your starting squares, signified with an S, and goal squares if wanted, signified with a G.

 ![Exploration-Instructions](/img/exploration-instructions.jpg "Exploration")